-Get rid of each of the function tuples with box.schema.func.drop, and get rid of the capi_test space with box.schema.capi_test:drop(), and remove the .c and .so files that were created for this tutorial.
+- Get rid of each of the function tuples with box.schema.func.drop. - Get rid of the capi\test space with box.schema.capi\test:drop(). - Remove the .c and .so files that were created for this tutorial.

 An example in the test suite